The Frick Collection

 The Fragonard Room at Frick Madison.
 Photo: Joe Coscia Jr.

 The Frick Collection is your home for art from the Renaissance to the early twentieth century.
-Founded by Henry Clay Frick (1849–1919), the museum offers visitors intimate encounters with one of the world’s foremost collections of European fine and decorative arts.
-The institution’s holdings—which have temporarily relocated to Frick Madison, the Breuer-designed building at 945 Madison Avenue, during the renovation of the Collection’s historic buildings—include celebrated works by Rembrandt, Fragonard, Ingres, Bellini, Vermeer, and more.
-The Frick Art Reference Library, a leading global resource in the field of art history, was established one hundred years ago by Helen Clay Frick and is open to researchers and the public alike.
+Founded by Henry Clay Frick and open since 1935, the museum offers visitors intimate encounters with one of the world’s foremost collections of European fine and decorative arts.
+The Frick – whose renovated Fifth Avenue buildings will reopen in late 2024 – features celebrated works by Rembrandt, Fragonard, Ingres, Bellini, Vermeer, and more.
+The Frick Art Reference Library, a leading art historical research center, was established one hundred years ago by Helen Clay Frick and provides access to its rich collections for scholars and the public.
+Stay connected at frick.org/explore.

 The Frick Art Reference Library reading room is open free of charge by appointment.
 Learn more and register with the library at frick.org/visit/library.